C Programming Coding Questions and Answers

 }

-// Traverse from bottom to top along the leftmost column
+// Bottom to top along left column

 if (left <= right) {